evocation01/random/README.md

-This repo contains all sort of things.
+This repo is a combination of my learning tools.
+Big projects won't be here.
-Especially includes all of my notes on Google IT Automation with Python Professional Certificate Offered by Google on Coursera.
+Especially includes all of my notes on courses.
 In addition to that, it includes my notes, learning files (especially via YouTube), simple automation projects.